Siméon Denis Poisson: Poisson's equation

 where $r$ is a distance between a volume element $dV$and a point $P$.
 The integration runs over the whole space.

+Poisson's equation was first published in the Bulletin de la société philomatique (1813).
 Poisson's two most important memoirs on the subject are Sur l'attraction des sphéroides (Connaiss. ft. temps, 1829), and Sur l'attraction d'un ellipsoide homogène (Mim. ft. l'acad., 1835).

 Poisson discovered that Laplace's equation is valid only outside of a solid.
 A rigorous proof for masses with variable density was first given by Carl Friedrich Gauss in 1839.
 Poisson's equation is applicable in not just gravitation, but also electricity and magnetism.

 Electricity and magnetism

 As the eighteenth century came to a close, human understanding of electrostatics approached maturity.
 Benjamin Franklin had already established the notion of electric charge and the conservation of charge; Charles-Augustin de Coulomb had enunciated his inverse-square law of electrostatics.
 In 1777, Joseph-Louis Lagrange introduced the concept of a potential function that can be used to compute the gravitational force of an extended body.
 In 1812, Poisson adopted this idea and obtained the appropriate expression for electricity, which relates the potential function $V$ to the electric charge density $\rho$.
 Poisson's work on potential theory inspired George Green's 1828 paper, An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism.

 In 1820, Hans Christian Ørsted demonstrated that it was possible to deflect a magnetic needle by closing or opening an electric circuit nearby, resulting in a deluge of published papers attempting to explain the phenomenon.
 Ampère's law and the Biot-Savart law were quickly deduced.
 The science of electromagnetism was born.
 Poisson was also investigating the phenomenon of magnetism at this time, though he insisted on treating electricity and magnetism as separate phenomena.
 He published two memoirs on magnetism in 1826.
 By the 1830s, a major research question in the study of electricity was whether or not electricity was a fluid or fluids distinct from matter, or something that simply acts on matter like gravity.
 Coulomb, Ampère, and Poisson thought that electricity was a fluid distinct from matter.
 In his experimental research, starting with electrolysis, Michael Faraday sought to show this was not the case.
 Electricity, Faraday believed, was a part of matter.